100Daisy/Pluvia/README.md

 ![ezgif-1-e771b00daa](https://github.com/user-attachments/assets/e57b9f41-0222-4500-8a0d-4dd00f999a48)

 > NOTE: This project is **NOT** affilated, endorsed, sponsored, or developed by __Valve Corporation__.
 Do not report any bugs found in this project to them.
-> Steam is a trademark of the Valve Corporation
+> Steam is a trademark of the Valve Corporation.

 ## Features